KhalidWar/yaanyo/README.md

 ## Features
-- Chat with friends and family.
+- Real time chat.
-- Add items to your shopping on the go.
+- Add items to your shopping list on the go.
 - Shopping lists catagorized by stores.